AhmedSa-mir/AhmedSa-mir.github.io/_posts/2018-8-9-My-GSoC-2018-Contribution-with-Ste||ar-Group.md

 ## Final Words

 At the end I can say that it was not a simple project.
 It needed to be more organized.
 I spent many weeks with tasks that we didn't benefit from.
-The Lack of documentations was also a big issue.
+The lack of documentations was also a big issue.
 I haven't seen a documentation of any of the codebases I have worked with throughout the project.
 That was very annoying and took me a lot of time to overcome.

 My learning experience wasn't as expected due to the problems I've mentioned but I got some knowledge.
 I've read some papers and dealt with different layers and that was interesting.
 I've implemented a small backend layer that should be used to integrate the FFLIB stuff with HPX parcelport.
 It wasn't that big but it was a good experience to get into these problems.